simop07/swiss_summer_student_program/README.md

 - [compare.cpp](compare.cpp) is used to compare 1D histos retrieved from the analysis.

+- [lightAnalysis.cpp](lightAnalysis.cpp) is used to compute transmittance and reflectance in various time regions.

 To perform pulse analysis, two lines of development are followed depending on the used logic:
 - [waveformAnalysisPos.cpp](waveformAnalysisPos.cpp), pulses with positive logic;
 - [waveformAnalysisNeg.cpp](waveformAnalysisNeg.cpp), for pulses with negative logic.